 So, what will it take for us as search marketers to wake up and realize that Google is watching everything we do?
 Here are some examples of what Google sees each and every day.

-- Marketers that publicly disclose their paid link acquisition and selling strategy such as this one did.
+- Marketers that publicly disclose their paid link acquisition and selling strategy.

 - Publishers that sell paid links and so doing, clearly identify themselves by things like placing html text such as “sponsored links” next to the ads or even worse, identifying themselves as affiliates of paid link brokers.